How Does A Lease Buyout Work?

-- You could overpay for the vehicle if the purchase price is higher than its market value.
+- You’ll overpay for the vehicle if the purchase price is higher than the vehicle’s market value.

-- Lease buyout loans can come with higher interest rates and fees.
+- Lease buyout loans can come with high interest rates and fees.

 - Wear, tear and mileage could affect the vehicle’s resale value.